deeplearning4j/deeplearning4j/word2vec.md

 ##<a name="crazy">Crazy Word2Vec Results</a>

 Let's look at some other associations.
 Instead of the pluses, minus and equals signs, we'll give you the results in the notation of logical analogies, where `:` means "is to" and `::` means as; e.g. Rome:Italy::Beijing:China.
-But in the last spot, we'll give you the list of words that Word2vec proposes, when given the first three elements:
+But in the last spot, we'll give you the list of words that a Word2vec model proposes, when given the first three elements:

     king:queen::man:[woman, Attempted abduction, teenager, girl]
     //Weird, but you can kind of see it